Skip to main content

 Which company has more employees?

-Both Miko Robotics and Wayve report similar employee counts of approximately 100-500.
-Team size is often a proxy for operational scale, though lean AI companies can punch well above their headcount.
+Both Miko Robotics and Wayve report about 100-500 employees.
+Team size is a rough proxy for scale, but lean AI companies routinely punch above their headcount.

 Are Miko Robotics and Wayve competitors?